Willem van Keppel, 2nd Earl of Albemarle: Life

-They had over fifteen children, of whom six survived to adulthood; George, 3rd Earl of Albemarle (1724-1772), Augustus (1725-1786), William (1727–1782), Frederick (1728–1777), Caroline (1733–69) mother of Sir Robert Adair and Lady Elizabeth Keppel (1739–1768), who was featured in the famous painting by Sir Joshua Reynolds.
+They had over fifteen children, of whom six survived to adulthood; George, 3rd Earl of Albemarle (1724-1772), Augustus (1725-1786), William (1727–1782), Frederick (1728–1777), Caroline (1733–69) mother of Sir Robert Adair and Lady Elizabeth Keppel (1739–1768), who was featured in the famous painting by Joshua Reynolds.

 Career

 Albemarle was educated in the Dutch province of Gelderland, where the family originated.
 After returning to England in 1717, he was commissioned in the Coldstream Foot Guards and succeeded his father as Earl of Albemarle in 1718.
 Over the next few years, he and a colleague John Huske accompanied the Earl of Cadogan in meetings with the Dutch over the War of the Quadruple Alliance; financially exhausted by the War of the Spanish Succession, they were anxious to avoid another.
 The Treaty of The Hague was agreed in 1720, although negotiations continued with Austria.

 Like his father, Albemarle appears to have had a talent for making powerful friends; his marriage in 1722 was held at Cadogan's house near Caversham, outside Reading.
 He was also made Lord of the Bedchamber to the future George II, then Prince of Wales, a position he retained until 1751.
 The role provided proximity to the monarch; its holder was a trusted confidant and often extremely powerful.

 In 1737, he was appointed Governor of Virginia, which he retained until his death, despite never setting foot in it.
 As was common, the administrative work was done by his deputy Sir William Gooch, although the two frequently clashed over appointments.
 Albemarle County, Virginia was named after him; it is better known as the location of Monticello, the estate built by Thomas Jefferson.

 Between 1713 and 1739, Britain was mostly at peace; Albemarle was Colonel of the 29th Regiment of Foot from 1731 to 1733 before transferring to the Royal Horse Guards.
 As personal escorts to the king, they rarely left London but Albemarle commanded them at Dettingen in 1743, when George II became the last British monarch to command troops in battle.
 He became Colonel of the Coldstream Guards in 1744 and fought under the Duke of Cumberland at Fontenoy in April 1745.

 With the outbreak of the 1745 Jacobite Rising, Albemarle was sent to Newcastle as deputy to the elderly George Wade.
 He commanded the government front line at Culloden in April 1746 and subsequently appointed Commander-in-Chief, Scotland, despite referring to it as "this cursed country".
 He told the Duke of Newcastle, then Secretary of State for the Southern Department that "my predecessors have split against a sharp rock".
 The appointment of a senior and trusted subordinate reflected a widespread perception among both government officials and Jacobite rebels that another landing was imminent.